• Skip to main content

 How Should a Loaded Lift Truck Be Driven on a Ramp?

-You should always drive a loaded lift truck with the load pointing upgrade.
+Always drive a loaded lift truck with the load-pointing upgrade.

 That means when going up the slope, you should drive forward with the load pointed up the slope.